Ford Piquette Avenue Plant: Model T Automotive Heritage Complex

 The Ford Piquette Avenue Plant was sold to the Model T Automotive Heritage Complex in April 2000.
 Model T Automotive Heritage Complex is a 501(c)(3) nonprofit organization that has run the building as a museum since July 27, 2001.
 The Piquette Avenue Plant is the oldest purpose-built automotive factory building open to the public.
-The museum, located north of Midtown Detroit at 461 Piquette Street, attracted 31,018 visitors in 2018.
+The museum, located north of Midtown Detroit at 461 Piquette Avenue, attracted 31,018 visitors in 2018.
 It contains over 40 early automobiles built by Ford Motor Company and other Detroit-area car makers, as well as recreations of Henry Ford's office and the room where the Ford Model T was designed.
 One of the cars on display is Model T Serial No. 220, which was built at the factory in December 1908, and is one of the oldest surviving examples of that car model.
 The museum's regular operating days are Wednesdays through Sundays.

 The Piquette Avenue Plant was added to the National Register of Historic Places in 2002, designated as a Michigan State Historic Site in 2003, and became a National Historic Landmark in 2006.
 The building has also been a contributing property for the surrounding Piquette Avenue Industrial Historic District since 2004.
 The factory's front façade was fully restored to its 1904 appearance and revealed to the public on September 27, 2008, the 100th anniversary of the completion of the first production Model T. On August 11, 2011, Model T Automotive Heritage Complex membership chairman Tom Genova was honored with a ROSE Award from the Detroit Metro Convention & Visitors Bureau in the Volunteers category.
 On May 18, 2012, the Model T Automotive Heritage Complex won a NAAMY Award from the National Association of Automobile Museums in the Films and Videos category for Division I (museums with budgets less than $300,000).
 On November 10, 2015, the Window Restoration Team at the Piquette Avenue Plant received a MotorCities National Heritage Area Award of Excellence in the Preservation category.
 Around 2016, the National Park Service considered adding the Piquette Avenue Plant to a list of places in the United States eligible for UNESCO World Heritage Site status.
 It was ultimately not added, because it did not have enough of its original factory equipment, and because of recommendations that its nomination be expanded to include other Detroit-area Ford Motor Company sites, such as the Highland Park Ford Plant and the Ford River Rouge Complex.